 By default, running mkdir without any parameter will create a directory under the current directory.
 Here’s a sample of it:

-When Linux found that the directory which suppose to be created already exists, then the tool will telling us that it can’t create it.
+When Linux found that the directory which suppose to be created already exists, then the tool will tell us that it can’t create it.

 Another pre-requisite for creating a directory that you must have access to the location where the directory wants to be created.
 When you don’t have it then mkdir will report an error.